 Each Let's Learn English lesson has an Activity Sheet for extra practice on your own or in the classroom.
 In this lesson you can use it to practice writing addresses in English.

 Click on the Lesson Plan to learn how to teach this lesson in your classroom.
-The Activity sheet is included in the Lesson Plan, or may be downloaded separately here.
+The Activity Sheet and script of the video are included in the Lesson Plan.

 Grammar Focus: BE + noun; BE + location ; Subject pronouns: I, you, he, she, we, they